OWASP/wrongsecrets/README.md

 Now visit the CTFD instance at [http://localhost:8001](http://localhost:8001) and setup your CTF.
 Then use the administrative backup function to import the zipfile you created with the juice-shop-ctf command.
 Game on using [https://wrongsecrets-ctf.herokuapp.com](https://wrongsecrets-ctf.herokuapp.com) !
 Want to setup your own?
 You can!
 Watch out for people finding your key though, so secure it properly: make sure the running container with the actual ctf-key is not exposed to the audience, similar to our heroku container.

+## FBCTF Support (Experimental!)

+NOTE: FBCTF support is experimental.

+follow the same step as with CTFD, only now choose fbctfd and as a url for the countrymapping choose `https://raw.githubusercontent.com/commjoen/wrongsecrets/79a982558016c8ce70948a8106f9a2ee5b5b9eea/config/fbctf.yml`.
+Then follow [https://github.com/facebookarchive/fbctf/wiki/Quick-Setup-Guide](https://github.com/facebookarchive/fbctf/wiki/Quick-Setup-Guide) to run the FBCTF.

 ## Notes on development